the-argus/func-godot-lightpass/README.md

 # func-godot-lightpass

-This is a Godot addon, and a companion for [func_godot](https://github.com/func_godot/func_godot_plugin) which allows placing lights and decals in your level from godot, and exporting back to a `.map` file.
-It also provides entity definitions for point, spot, and directional lights, decals, and world environment nodes.
+This is a Godot addon, and a companion for [func_godot](https://github.com/func_godot/func_godot_plugin) which allows placing visual elements in your level from godot, and exporting back to a `.map` file.
+It also provides entity definitions for point, spot, and directional lights, decals, world environment nodes, and 3D audio players.

 ## Getting Started